LGN520/farreach-public/docs/netreach-voting.md

 		- TODO: change scan from key+num to start_key+end_key
 		- TODO: get the key range of each server thread in loading phase
 		- TODO: simulate multiple packets in server-side by split the request to multiple server threads by range partition
-		- TODO: support SCAN with as much latest data as possible or SCAN with a guarantee of some point-in-time?
+		- TODO: support SCAN with a guarantee of some point-in-time: we still need RCU for backup data
-	+ TODO: If req does not need to access backup data for SCAN, then we do not need RCU for backup data
-	+ TODO: For carsh-consistent backup, we only need to remember the evicted data from PUTREQ_GS and PUTREQ_PS instead of PUTREQ_N in server
+	+ TODO: For carsh-consistent backup, we only need to remember the evicted data from PUTREQ_GS and PUTREQ_PS instead of PUTREQ_N in server; switch also needs to send the original value of the cached key for the first update
-	+ TODO: If we do not use recirculation-based range query, we do not need key coherence.
-For PUTREQ_PS, we only keep evicted data instead of the new key; For PUTREQ_N, we drop the original packet by drop_put_tbl
 	+ TODO: set size of each table accordingly
 - TODO: For put req
 	+ If key matches, we need to update value (need to drop original put req; need to clone for put_res)